jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 The goal should be strengthening Georgia's reputation as a welcoming destination for clean energy investment that bring needed training for new positions for Georgians.
 When international partners like Hyundai feel supported and confident operating in Georgia, it creates a positive environment that can attract additional clean energy investments to our state.

 ### Moving Forward Together

+Georgia now [leads the Southeast with 4.4 EV registrations per 1,000 registered automobiles](https://georgia.org/mobility-infrastructure)—the only southeastern state approaching the national average of 4.8.
+The state features [nearly 2,000 charging locations with over 3,400 individual outlets](https://qmerit.com/location/georgia/) to serve more than 30,000 electric vehicle drivers.

+These numbers are great, but we have a long way to go before we can support the [estimated 30-42 million light-duty vehicles expected to be on the road by 2030](https://www.nrel.gov/news/detail/program/2023/building-the-2030-national-charging-network) according to a National Renewable Energy Laboratory (NREL) study.
+NREL suspects we will need nearly 28 million charging ports, over 1 million of those being public stations that are a mix of DC fast and Level 2 destination charging.
+This shows there is no better time to support the future of electric transportation than now.

 The foundation is strong, and the momentum is building.
 With the right continued investment in thoughtful infrastructure placement, combined with supportive frameworks for international partnerships, Georgia could become a model for how manufacturing investment and strategic charging deployment work together to serve real communities while maintaining Georgia's reputation as a premier destination for clean energy investment.